shakilmith/documentaion/spring-boot/spring-boot-hello-world/spring-boot-hello-world.md

-## Spring Boot Hello World example
+## Spring Boot Hello World Example Application

 In this tutorial, we will explain how to create a simple spring boot hello world application.